 4. The Strength of Your Business Proposal or Plan

 Before the lender provides a loan, they want to know how you plan to repay the money.
-They also want to make sure you can pay it back.
 That is why your business plan and business proposal are so important.

 Your business plan will be responsible for explaining the goals of your business and how you plan to obtain them.